Sales & Support: +1 (480) 360-6463

 Communication Skills

 To be a good escrow officer you have to be good at communication.
-This job requires you to interact with buyers, sellers, and lending institutions on a daily basis.
-You must listen to your clients’ needs, prepare closing reports and draw up contracts, all of which require you to be eloquent and communicative.
+This job requires you to interact with buyers, sellers, and lending institutions daily.
+You must listen to your client’s needs, prepare closing reports, and draw up contracts, all of which require you to be eloquent and communicative.

 Attention to Detail